On what principles should surge arresters be selected on the DC and AC sides in a PV photovoltaic power plant?

 Added: Monday, 11/23/2020

-How to select surge arresters on the DC and AC sides in a PV photovoltaic power plant
+How to select surge arresters on the DC and AC sides in a PV photovoltaic power plant?

-DC side in pv system
+dc side in pv system

-The DC side of the PV system
+DC side of the PV system

 Typically, a prosumer photovoltaic power plant has a very simple scheme.
 PV modules are placed on the roof of the building, inside there are switchboards and converters, as well as a measuring switchboard with a meter for the energy produced.
-All these elements are connected with two- or four-wire cables.
+All these elements are connected with two- or four-core cables.

 • protection of photovoltaic modules against short circuits, overloads and reverse short circuit currents,